astasiak/zx-labyrinth/README.md

 ##zx-labyrinth

-This is simple web game written to practice using Scala, Play and Akka.
+This is simple web game written to practice using Scala, Play, Akka, MongoDB and AngularJS.

 Available at https://zx-labyrinth.herokuapp.com